google/applied-machine-learning-intensive/acs/external_documentation/ac1_course_guide.md

 our motivation for choosing it, and any tricky areas to be aware of in working with them.

-### [P1] Checks for Understanding

-With AIs if students aren’t understanding.
-TODO: guide on good checks for understanding

-### [P1] Solutions/Output Expectations

-Harvey Mudd Clinic

 ## Structuring Class Time

 We designed the instructor guide with a bi-weekly 80 minute class period in